 Data overload is another common problem.
 Dashboards provide dozens of numbers, not all of which matter.
 Teams can feel lost in reports instead of acting.

-To handle these challenges, many teams turn to smarter tools, such as our AI blog writing tool.
+To handle these challenges, many teams turn to smarter tools, such as our AI writer for blogs.
 It shows clear wins and losses for your pages, along with AI-powered insights you can easily act on without getting lost in busy dashboards or complex interfaces.

 6. Content creation